HSUPipeline/Overview/Codemap.md

 ## Modules

 The following modules are available:
-- [convnwb](https://github.com/HSUPipeline/convnwb), a helper module for converting data to NWB
+- [hsntools](https://github.com/HSUPipeline/hsntools), a module for working with the HSUPipeline

 ## Templates